OWASP/owasp.github.io/pages/supporters/benefits.md

 ### Corporate Sponsorship of participating AppSec Days events

-Corporate Members can obtain early access to sponsor participating AppSec Day regional events.
+Corporate Supporters can obtain early access to sponsor participating AppSec Day regional events.
 AppSec Days sponsorship fees vary from event to event, so please contact us for details.

 NB: Not all AppSec Day regional events participate in this benefit.
 Please get in touch with us to connect you with the relevant Event Leadership team.